locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 **overwrite:**
 Optional: See ``add``.
 If ``overwrite`` is specified, the extra attributes in the indexed will be replaced with those specified in the parameters.
 If no extra attributes are supplied, all extra attributes will be removed from the index.

+**bounds:**
+Optional.
+String indicating the new max bounds of the spatial index.

 Examples
 ^^^^^^^^